pgamer78/btt-recorder-docs/docs/startproject.rst

  * The file manager should open to the directory of where the audio files are located.

-**NOTE**: The audio files are configured in this way: Language_3-letterbookcode_type.tr  So, for the ULB audio of the book of Titus in Mandarin the file would be named "cmn_ulb_Titus.tr".
+**NOTE**: The audio files are configured in this way: Language_3-letterbookcode_type.tr  So, for the ULB audio of the book of Titus in Swahili the file would be named "sw_ulb_Titus.tr".

-**Hint**: You may need to look in the Internal Storage for *.tr files.
+**Hint**: You may need to search in the Internal Storage for *.tr files.

 3. Tap on the name of the desired Source Language audio file.